boukew99/chitch/.github/readme.md

 1. Upload shared-host.zip in `public_html/chitch/`.
 2. Extract shared-host.zip.
 3. Set the Webroot with your **hosts tools** to `public_html/chitch/source/public/`.
-4. Go to the page `session/install.php` on your domain and follow the instructions there.
+4. Go to the page `install.php` on your domain and follow the instructions there.

 ### Self-Host
 Chitch can also easily be installed on your own setup.
 The self-host setup is specifically built for an [Debian distrubution or derivative](https://www.debian.org/derivatives/).
 This includes for example Raspberry Pi OS or most Virtual Private Server setups.
 There is an build option: `Debian Setup for Apache Web Server`.
 It creates an `chitch.deb` package which can be installed with `sudo apt install ./chitch.deb`.
 You can also try to install it by double-clicking the file in a file browser locally.